 - Due to persistent slowdowns of the sheet processing, the summaries of the database had to be removed – until I find some sensible solution to this problem.

-- As always, some minor errors in spelling have been corrected courtesy of the inventory users who were kind enough to point it out in the feedback section.
+- As always, some minor errors in spelling have been corrected courtesy of the inventory users who were kind enough to point it out.
 Thank you so much!

 To be expected in the next version: